viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Events.rst

     }

-TODO: access easily the command gateway from the listeners
+A common job of event listeners is to send new commands to the command gateway concerning its domain or another.
+If you use the **AbstractEventListener**, you can access the **getCommandGateway()** getter in order to retrieve an (optional) reference to the command gateway.